Skip to content

 Click Fraud

-Some website publishers use automated scripts to fraudulently generate clicks on the ads posted to their webpage.
-These clicks exhaust the advertiser’s marketing budget and the clicks would never lead to an actual sale since it is a bot doing the clicking.
+Some website publishers fraudulently use automated scripts to generate clicks on the ads posted to their web pages.
+These clicks exhaust the advertiser’s marketing budget, and the clicks would never lead to an actual sale since it is a bot doing the clicking.

-This happens mostly when advertisers choose to display their PPC ads on disreputable websites.
+This happens mostly when advertisers display their PPC ads on disreputable websites.
 These websites might be related to the product or service the company is trying to sell.
-Therefore, it is advised to choose distinguished and well-known websites with proven track records.
+Therefore, choosing distinguished and well-known websites with proven track records is advised.

 Not Every Click Is a Sale

 In a perfect world, one click would be equal to one sale.
-Unfortunately this is not true; some may click the ad just to window shop, others might click out of curiosity, many would click the ad multiple times just to browse without actually buying anything.
+Unfortunately, this is not true; some may click the ad just to window shop, others might click out of curiosity, and many would click the ad multiple times just to browse without buying anything.
 This, of course, costs the advertiser money that does not convert into actual sales.

 Increase In Keyword Prices

 The more popular a keyword is, the higher its price.
 With the bidding system, a click could cost as much as $100.
 For example, a country has four telecommunication companies.
-In an auction between the four companies, the bid for the keywords ‘best telecommunication company’ would be sought after by each company, leading to a steep increase in the price of the keyword.
+In an auction between the four companies, each company would seek the bid for the keyword ‘best telecommunication company’, leading to a steep increase in the price of the keyword.

 The Risk of Piggybacking

 A father giving his child a piggyback ride sounds like a good time for the family.
 Unfortunately, in the digital marketing world – it is something else entirely.
-Piggybacking is an unethical practice used by some companies to steal customers from their competitors.
+Piggybacking is an unethical practice some companies use to steal customers from their competitors.

-This can be achieved when a company uses the competitor’s company name as a keyword.
-When someone is searching for the competitor’s company, the first hit would be the piggybacker; potentially stealing clients.
+This can be achieved when a company uses the competitor’s name as a keyword.
+When someone is searching for a competitor’s company, the first hit would be the piggybacker, which could potentially steal clients.

 Mobile PPC

-• Mobile PPC spend to surpass desktop, now over 60 percent of total
+• Mobile PPC spending to surpass desktop, now over 60 percent of total

 • Expand into app traffic via app install/re-engagement campaigns